 How to participate

-UCT academics and departments are invited to submit an expression of interest for support and seed funding to develop formal credit-bearing online courses or programmes at UCT.
+Annually UCT academics and departments are invited to submit an expression of interest for support and seed funding to develop formal credit-bearing online courses or programmes at UCT.
 The dates of applications for submissions have not yet been published for 2021.

 Viable expressions of interest will be offered support in the following ways: